ronospace/Flow-Ai/REBRANDING_GUIDE.md

-# 🔄 REBRANDING GUIDE - ZyraFlow to New Name
+# 🔄 REBRANDING GUIDE - Flow Ai to New Name

 ## 📋 Overview
-This document outlines all files and locations that need to be updated when changing the app name from "ZyraFlow" to a new name and updating logos/icons.
+This document outlines all files and locations that need to be updated when changing the app name from "Flow Ai" to a new name and updating logos/icons.

 ## ✅ BACKUP STATUS
 - **✅ Committed to Git:** `26383a1` - WORKING VERSION
-- **✅ Backup Branch:** `backup/zyraflow-working-v1.0`
+- **✅ Backup Branch:** `backup/flowai-working-v1.0`
 - **✅ Pushed to GitHub:** All changes backed up
 - **✅ APK Status:** Working APKs built and tested